Deesingh92/MSP2-SportsQuiz2023/README.md

 ### Frameworks, Libraries & Programs Used

-- Pencil - Used to create wireframes.
+- Balsamiq - Used to create wireframes.

 - Git - For version control.